kestra-io/docs/content/docs/10.administrator-guide/01.configuration/logging.md

 ```

 ## Log Format

 We are using [Logback](https://logback.qos.ch/) to handle log.
 You change the format of the log format, and we provide some default and common one configuring a [logback configuration files](https://logback.qos.ch/manual/).

-For this, You need to create a logback configuration files and add a new `JAVA_OPS` env variables: `"-Dlogback.configurationFile=file:/path/to/your/configuration/logback.xml"`
+If you want to customize the log format, you can create a `logback.xml` file and add it to the classpath.
+Then, add a new `JAVA_OPS` environment variable: `"-Dlogback.configurationFile=file:/path/to/your/configuration/logback.xml"`

 We provide some predefined configuration, and some example of the `logback.xml` files: